 According to Explanation to the Section, the expression 'former' suit has been set out as stated above.
 The competence of a Court to decide an issue or suit is to be determined irrespective of any provisions as to a right of appeal from the decision of such Court.
 It is stated in Explanation III that the matter must have been alleged by one party and either denied or admitted expressly or impliedly by the other.
+Constructive res judicata is the doctrine which has been provided for in Explanation IV .
 According to Explanation IV any matter which might or ought to have been made a ground of defence or attach in such former suit shall be deemed to have been a matter directly and substantially in issue in such (former) suit.